Managing your bank account in ways that will enable you to stay on top is a necessity if you are really serious about your personal finance.

-Telephone banking is another great mean of managing your bank account, especially if you do not have access to internet.
+Telephone banking is another great means of managing your bank account, especially if you do not have access to the internet.
 The service allows you to perform some banking transactions over the telephone without going through the hassle of queuing up at the counter of your local branch.

-Most banks offer easy to use telephone banking service to let you check your balances, pay bills and transfer money 24 hours a day, seven days a week.
+Most banks offer easy-to-use telephone banking services to let you check your balances, pay bills and transfer money 24 hours a day, seven days a week.

 With the obvious exception of cash withdrawals and deposits, it offers virtually all the features of an automated teller machine: account balance information and list of latest transactions, electronic bill payments, funds transfers between a customer’s accounts,